-I’m in Lexington, Kentucky when I text George Motzabout another burger restaurant nearby.
-He responds that I’m not too far from Dovie’s and that I absolutely must hit it up.
+I’m in Lexington, Kentucky, when I text George Motz about another burger restaurant nearby.
+He responds that I’m not too far from Dovie’s in Tompkinsville, Kentucky, and that I must hit it up.

 Dovie’s is in Tompkinsville, Kentucky, and opened its doors in 1940.
 Dovie was the founder’s sister.

 The texture is the next notable thing that told me this was not a full-on beef burger.
-It was more like a Slugburger.
+Instead, it was more like a SlugBurger.

 Dovie’s has been around for over 70 years.
 They’re doing things their way, and you can only hope Dovie’s will never change.

 There is no phone at Dovie; hence no phone number exists.

 Thursday 8:30 am – 3:00 pm